-Born in Chile in 1992 and currently based in Paris, Diego Godoy began his musical career at the age of 14 in Copiapó, Chile.
+Born in Chile in 1992, Diego Godoy began his musical career at the age of 14 in Copiapó, Chile.
 He started his studies with Maestro Rodrigo Tapia Salfate and pursued his training with the Chilean mezzo-soprano Graciela Araya at the “Ramón Vinay” Center of Operatic Studies of Chile, specializing in the repertoire of Mozart and Bel Canto.
-He also studied Music Education and Pedagogy at the Metropolitan University of Chile.

-In the season 2017/2018, Diego was Lindoro in Rossini’s Italiana in Algeri for the Teatro Verdi in Pisa and Ferrando in Mozart’s Così fan tutte for the Opéra de Reims.
-Additionally, he performed three operas by Donizetti: La Fille du régiment (Tonio) at the Schloss Kirchstetten Festival, La Favorite (Fernand) at the Opéra National du Rhin and Don Pasquale (Ernesto) at the Warsaw Chamber Opera.
+Additionally, he starred in Donizetti’s Fille du régiment (Tonio) at the Schloss Kirchstetten Festival, in La Favorite (Fernand) at the Opéra National du Rhin and in Don Pasquale (Ernesto) for the Warsaw Chamber Opera.

-He could be seen on stage as Araspe in the first modern representation of Mercadante’s Didone abbandonata under Alessandro De Marchi at the Innsbrucker Festwochen der Alten Musik, and this was issued on DVD by Naxos), and appeared as Uriel in Haydn’s Schöpfung at the International Festival “Donizetti Opera” in Bergamo.
+He could also be seen on stage as Araspe in the first modern representation of Mercadante’s Didone abbandonata under Alessandro De Marchi at the Innsbrucker Festwochen der Alten Musik (issued on DVD by Naxos), and appeared as Uriel in Haydn’s Schöpfung at the International Festival “Donizetti Opera” in Bergamo.